 Several backpack makers offer a green alternative to standard materials.
 During the course of our research, we discovered that some backpacks are made from recycled soda bottles.
-One manufacturer even makes backpacks out of old tire inner tubes!

 Perhaps all you want is a simple, cheap backpack.
 Or perhaps you want something with a variety of features that enhance security or durability.
 Palmer prefers backpacks with these features:

 Backpack makers add numerous other features you may also wish to consider:

 All of these are additional traits that can make a backpack go from good to awesome, depending on what you want out of your pack, and how much you are willing to shell for it.

 Wearer comfort is arguably the most important element of a good backpack, and comfort begins with a proper fit.

 Serious hikers who carry heavy gear for days on end carefully measure their torso length to achieve the right backpack fit.
 While that's not entirely necessary for everyday backpack wear, the principle is worth bearing in mind.
 And it's easy to measure (with the help of a friend), so we've included directions here.